REAL ESTATE COMMISSION FEES & OTHER COSTS

 - an itemised summary of all expenses

-Incentives that may be offered
+Marketing and advertising incentives that may be offered

 - Some real estate agents will refund the cost of marketing from the real estate commission paid on an unconditional sale.